-- For spray painting metal fixtures: Lay fixture on work surface in a well-ventilated area when the temp is around 78 degrees.
+- When spray painting metal fixtures: Lay fixture on work surface in a well-ventilated area when the temp is around 78 degrees.
 Apply light coats about 8-inches away from surface.
 Repeat coats every 5 minutes up to an hour until you get the coverage you need.

 - If you need to re-coat after an hour you need to wait at least 48 hours before adding another coat.
 The initial coats of paint have to fully cure.
 If you re-coat too early you risk wrinkling the paint finish.

 - When painting small items like knobs and drawer pulls, use a piece of recycled styrofoam to allow you to get full coverage without smudging the paint with your fingers.
 For more details on how to do this, check out my post here.

 - If you do a lot of spray painting, consider purchasing a spray shelter tent.
 It is stored in a small bag and goes up easily.